funatsufumiya/calc/README.md

 #### C

-- You can compile with `gcc -O calc.c -o calc` quickly
+- You can compile with `gcc -O3 calc.c -o calc` quickly
 - Usage is like `calc [expression]`
 - Type just `calc` to show help